and Nominating Committee

 Members of the Board of Trustees are responsible for the supervision and direction of the affairs of the church, with a particular focus on policy development and oversight.
 Officers report to the Board of Trustees and perform specific functions for the church, as described below.
-Church officers have the right to participate in all regularly-scheduled meetings of the Board of Trustees, but without the right to vote.
-However, the Board is considering bylaws changes that would make the secretary and treasurer voting members of the Board.
-More details on these changes will be available in a few months.
+At the 2019 Congregational Meeting, the congregation amended the bylaws to make the secretary and treasurer members of the Board of Trustees.
+The moderator, membership secretary, assistant treasurer, and assistant secretary remain as officers of the church, but not members of the Board.
+These church officers have the right to participate in all regularly scheduled monthly business meetings of the Board of Trustees, but without the right to vote.

 The three roads to nomination are: